WJJY-FM

-WJJY-FM (106.7 MHz) is a radio station that is located in Baxter, Minnesota, with an adult contemporary format.
+WJJY-FM (106.7 MHz) is a radio station that is located in Baxter, Minnesota, with a hot adult contemporary format.

 WJJY-FM's sister stations include KVBR 1340, KLIZ 1380, KBLB 93.3, KUAL-FM 103.5, and KLIZ-FM 107.5.
 All of the aforementioned stations are located in a broadcast facility located at 13225 Dogwood Drive, Baxter.

-WJJY-FM is not licensed by the FCC to broadcast in HD.
+WJJY-FM is not licensed by the Federal Communications Commission to broadcast in HD.